Organized crime: International governance approach

 International consensus on defining organized crime has become important since the 1970s due to its increased prevalence and impact. e.g., UN in 1976 and EU 1998.
 OC is "...the large scale and complex criminal activity carried on by groups of persons, however loosely or tightly organized for the enrichment of those participating at the expense of the community and its members.
-It is frequently accomplished through ruthless disregard of any law, including offenses against the person and frequently in connection with political corruption."
+It is frequently accomplished through ruthless disregard of any law, including offences against the person and frequently in connection with political corruption."
 (UN) "A criminal organization shall mean a lasting, structured association of two or more persons, acting in concert with a view to committing crimes or other offenses which are punishable by deprivation of liberty or a detention order of a maximum of at least four years or a more serious penalty, whether such crimes or offenses are an end in themselves or a means of obtaining material benefits and, if necessary, of improperly influencing the operation of public authorities."
 (UE) Not all groups exhibit the same characteristics of structure.
 However, violence and corruption and the pursuit of multiple enterprises and continuity serve to form the essence of OC activity.

 There are eleven characteristics from the European Commission and Europol pertinent to a working definition of organized crime.
 Six of those must be satisfied and the four in italics are mandatory.
 Summarized, they are: